Turkey widens post-coup purge

 media outlets shut down

-since July 15, 2016 * as of October 14, 2016
+since July 15, 2016 as of March 23, 2017

-*This number includes (1) state officials, teachers, bureaucrats and academics who were dismissed by gov’t decree No. 672 issued on Sept.
-1, 2016; (2) academics who lost their jobs upon the closure of 15 universities by another gov’t decree, No. 677, issued on July 23, 2016; and (3) teachers whose licenses were revoked by Turkey’s Education Ministry on July 19, 2016.
-For detailed information, please visit: turkeypurge.com/purge-in-numbers and turkeypurge.com/academics-behind-bars.
+*This number includes (1) state officials, teachers, bureaucrats, and academics who were dismissed by gov’t decrees, No. 667 issued on July 23, No.668 issued on July 25, No.669 issued on July 31, No. 672 issued on Sept.
+1, No.675 issued on Oct.
+29, No. 677/678 issued on Nov.
+22, 2016, No.679/680/681 issued on Jan.
+6, 2017, and No.682/683/684/685 issued on Jan 23, 2017; (2) academics who lost their jobs by gov’t decrees, No. 677 issued on July 23, and No.675 issued on Oct.
+29, 2016; (3) teachers whose licenses were revoked by Turkey’s Education Ministry on July 19, 2016; (4) and dismissed military personnel [6,511 officers and 16,409 cadets].
+For detailed information, please visit: turkeypurge.com/purge-in-numbers and turkeypurge.com/academics-sacked-from-positions.

 Human Tragedies of Turkey’s Purge

 Gokhan was detained on July 23, 2016 as part of Turkey’s post-coup crackdown.
 Although he was suffering from sever diabetes, he was denied access to his medics for six days.
 After 13 days in custody, Gokhan was found dead in his prison cell on August 5.